Parks-Laboratory/sql_human_gwas_lipid/README.md

 # INPUT ARGUMENTS
 In order to run this script naviagate to the directory containing script.
 From here, enter the following commands:
 "py LIPID_GWAS_SCRIPT.py [-h] [-m] [-p] -i" Brackets indicate optional arguments and should not be included when running the script from the command line.
 Every arguments will come in a short and long version.
 Use one dash infront of short version and use a double dash for the long version.
-Arguments do not have to be in any specific order
+Arguments do not have to be in any specific order.
+Use "py" and "pip3" do use the updated version of the technologies.

  - ARGUMENT LEGEND:
    * -h, --help     use this flag, by itself, to bring up the help menu for the arguments from